-- 1. All services or supplies provided by an Out-of-Plan Provider, unless:

-- An In-Plan Doctor approves them and

-- HNE approves them in advance or

-- The services are provided to treat an Emergency Medical Condition (See "How to Obtain Care in an Emergency" in Section 2 of this EOC.)

-- 2. All services provided outside the HNE Service Area when the Member could have foreseen the need for such services before leaving the HNE Service Area.
-This exclusion applies unless HNE has approved services in advance.

-- 3. Absorbable nasal implant for the treatment of nasal valve collapse (i.e. Latera)
+- 1. Absorbable nasal implant for the treatment of nasal valve collapse (i.e. Latera)

-- 4. Any costs associated with any form of surrogacy, including gestational carriers
+- 2. Any costs associated with any form of surrogacy, including gestational carriers

-- 5. Any of the following types of programs/services that are not Medically Necessary and do not meet HNE's clinical criteria:
+- 3. Any of the following types of programs/services that are not Medically Necessary and do not meet HNE's clinical criteria:

 - Recreational programs

 - Camps

 - Wilderness programs

 - Educational programs

 - Spas/resorts

 - Relaxation or lifestyle programs

 - Outdoor skills programs

 - Services provided in conjunction with or as part of the above program/services

-- 6. Any service that Workers' compensation or other third party insurer is legally responsible to pay
+- 4. Any service that Workers' compensation or other third party insurer is legally responsible to pay

-- 7. Any services provided by the Veterans Administration for disabilities connected to military service.
+- 5. Any services provided by the Veterans Administration for disabilities connected to military service.
 There also must be facilities which are reasonably available for these Members.

-- 8. Services provided under MGL Chapter 71B in Massachusetts (referred to as "Chapter 766") or services provided under C.G.S.A. § 10-76a through 10-76g, inclusive in Connecticut, if such services are not Medically Necessary (as defined in Section 15 of this EOC) and do not meet Health New England's clinical criteria..
+- 6. Services provided under MGL Chapter 71B in Massachusetts (referred to as "Chapter 766") or services provided under C.G.S.A. § 10-76a through 10-76g, inclusive in Connecticut, if such services are not Medically Necessary (as defined in Section 15 of this EOC) and do not meet Health New England's clinical criteria..
 Such services can include the following:

 - Adaptive physical education

 - Physical and occupational therapy

 - Educational services or testing, except services covered under the benefit for Early Intervention services

 - Services for problems of school performance

 - Psychological counseling

 - Speech and language therapy

 - Transportation